Four generations on, Heineken family won't loosen grip

 The Heineken family retains a controlling interest in the brewer, Heineken N.V., via a tiered holding structure.

-The family owns 88.67 percent of investment vehicle L'Arche Green, which in turn has 51.709 percent of listed Heineken Holding (HEIO.AS).
+The family owns 88.67 percent of investment vehicle L'Arche Green, which in turn has 51.709 percent of listed Heineken Holding.
 That has a 50.005 percent stake in the brewer.

 The family therefore controls the group while holding an economic interest of only about 23 percent, itself enough for a 118 million euro (152.4 million) payout in dividends last year.